afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ---

 <a name="title"></a>
-One of the key indicators of a healthy codebase is test coverage.
+One of the key indicators of a healthy codebase is good test coverage.
 Once you've bought into the value of CI/CD, it just makes sense to add a test coverage service to track changes to your project's test coverage over time.
 Not only can it ensure tests increase at the same rate as code, it can also help you control your development workflow with pass/fail checks and PR comments showing where coverage lacks and how to improve it.

 In this tutorial we're going to put a simple codebase with test coverage into a CI pipeline at CircleCI, then configure CircleCI to send our project's test coverage results to Coveralls, a popular test coverage service used by some of the world's largest open source projects.